folkertvanheusden/MyIP/README.md

 This is an implementation of an IP-stack (IPv4/IPv6).
 It will listen on a tap-device for ethernet frames containg e.g. ARP- requests, IP packets, ICMP(6), UDP and even NTP, VNC, SIP, MQTT and HTTP requests.
-Also LLDP, NDP, Socks, syslog, PPP, SLIP, DNS (client) and SNMP.
+Also LLDP, NDP, Socks, syslog, PPP, SLIP, NRPE, DNS (client) and SNMP.

 required
 --------